Interactive Order Simulator

 Use Limit Orders When

-Market orders in low liquidity markets or during high volatility can experience significant slippage.
-Always check order book depth before placing large market orders.
+In volatile markets or with low-liquidity tokens, market orders can experience significant slippage.
+Always check the order book depth before placing large market orders, and consider using limit orders for better price control.

 Key Takeaways

-Limit orders guarantee price but not execution - use for planned entries and to minimize fees.
+Limit orders prioritize price over speed - use them for planned entries and to avoid slippage.

 Ready to Start Trading?